Bruce Schneier has posted a fascinating story about Cisco’s harassment of a security worker called Michael Lynn:

 A copy of Michael Lynn’s presentation is now available here.

-One thought on “Cisco harass security worker”
+One response to “Cisco harass security worker”